Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 1. Follow steps for back-end to get database and Django server running

 2. **In a second terminal (so that you can leave the server running):**
     Start dev server with `$ npm run start-fe`.
-If that fails or does not launch a new window, proceed with step 3.
+If that fails or does not launch a new window, proceed manually with step 3.

-3. Switch to virtual environment following instructions of whichever virtual environment you're using (something like `$ venv quill`)

-4. Install dependencies:
+3. Install dependencies:

     ```cmd
     $ cd tasks-fe && npm install